 The White House Easter Egg Roll (Part II)

+Over the years, other First Ladies have left their unique mark on the White House Easter Egg Roll in different ways.
 Although Patricia Nixon remained with her family on Easter Monday, her influence at the Egg Roll substantially changed the experience.
 For the first time in the White House Easter Egg Roll, she had an Easter Bunny appear as the star of the event, a member of the presidential staff dressed in a white bunny costume, posing with the children for photographs.
 In 1971, the First Lady had a massive wood stand in the shape of a colorful painted egg constructed and placed at the center of the lawn with the words “Welcome to the White House” painted above it- a perfect place for a pictures.
 She had a live white bunny brought to the lawn for the children to feed.
 For the first time, there were clowns in attendance who helped organize the informal egg rolling.
 In 1973, for the first time, organized entertainment was added.
 Circus performers performed tricks, added comedy and acts for the guests.
 Finally, for the first time, the White House kitchen provided the Easter eggs for the children to push along with spoons also on loan from the kitchen.

 In 1976, Gerald and Betty Ford became the first presidential couple to attend since 1960.
 Mrs. Ford introduced Ukranian egg-decorating demonstrations and gave out plastic eggs with a welcome note as a souvenir.
 The Carters also gave out plastic eggs and brought in a petting zoo including lots of bunnies and a1200-pound steer.